 Register today to join IEDC April 28, 2015 from 2:30-4:00 ET for this free webinar!
 After a disaster, your workforce landscape may be radically changed.
 A few residents will not not return, others may come to assist with recovery and decide...[more]

 On March 10 and 11, 2015, the National Association of Development Organizations (NADO) Research Foundation and the International Economic Development Council (IEDC) hosted two training workshops in Wilmington, NC and Conway, SC, both titl...[more]

 RestoreYourEconomy.org provides resources and best practice information for public and private stakeholders who are seeking to rebuild their local economies after a disaster as well as assisting the business community in preparing for a disaster.

-It is a one-stop shop of disaster preparedness and post-disaster economic recovery resources, tools, event announcements as well as opportunities to connect with peers through social media groups.
+It is a one-stop shop of disaster preparedness, post-disaster economic recovery, and disaster resiliency resources, tools, event announcements as well as opportunities to connect with peers through social media groups.